Dekha Ibrahim Abdi: Personal life

-Dekha was born in 1964 in Wajir.
+Dekha was born on 17 November 1964 in Wajir.
 She was married to Dr. Hassan Nurrow Abdirahman with whom she had four children.
 The couple divorced in 2007 and in 2009, she married Abdinoor, a Kenyan Somali ophthalmologist.

 Career

 Dekha was a trustee of Coalition for Peace in Africa (COPA) and of NOMADIC, a pastoralist organisation based in Wajir.
 She was also a founding member of the Wajir Peace and Development Committee, the Coalition for Peace in Africa, ACTION (Action for Conflict Transformation), and the Peace and Regeneration Oasis (PRO).

 Dekha worked as a consultant trainer on peacebuilding and pastoralists' development with many local and international agencies in various countries, including Cambodia, Jordan, Ethiopia, Somalia, South Africa, Netherlands, Israel, Palestine, Zimbabwe, the UK, Uganda and Kenya.
 She was also an Associate of Responding to Conflict and previously worked as RTC's Trainer and Learning Coordinator.
 Some of her mediation and peacebuilding insights can be read up in the book "Mediation and Governance in Fragile Contexts: Small Steps to Peace" that was published in 2019.
-Audio clkjhps of interviews of 2010 and 2011 with Dekha can be found online.
+Audio clips of interviews of 2010 and 2011 with Dekha can be found online.